Florida hospital closes maternity ward over COVID staff shortages - NewsBreak

 FORT LAUDERDALE, Fla.
 (AP) — A South Florida hospital has temporarily closed its maternity ward due to staff shortages related to recent outbreaks of COVID-19.

-Mothers-to-be who had planned on giving birth at Holy Cross Health in Fort Lauderdale will have to find another option.Businesses struggling as employees call out sick
+Mothers-to-be who had planned on giving birth at Holy Cross Health in Fort Lauderdale will have to find another option.Expired COVID-19 tests could skew results

 Holy Cross spokeswoman Christine Walker says in a statement: “In the best interest of patient safety, the Labor and Delivery unit is on diversion until further notice.”
 She says the Neonatal Intensive Care Unit and Post-Partum units at the hospital remain open.